neondatabase/website/content/docs/introduction/roadmap.md

 - On December 6th, 2022, Neon released its branching feature and dropped the invite gate, welcoming everyone to try Neon's Free Plan.

 - In the first quarter of 2023, Neon launched [paid plans](https://neon.tech/pricing) with new features like Project Sharing, [Autoscaling](/docs/introduction/autoscaling), and [Autosuspend](/docs/introduction/auto-suspend).
-We also added support for US East (N. Virginia)
+We also added support for AWS US East (N. Virginia)

 - In the second quarter of 2023, we released the [Neon CLI](/docs/reference/neon-cli).
 Enhancements included a configurable [history retention](/docs/introduction/point-in-time-restore) window, support for Postgres 16, and [SOC 2 Type 1](https://neon.tech/blog/soc2-type-1#our-journey-to-soc2) compliance.

 - In the third quarter of 2023, we added [IP allowlisting](/docs/introduction/ip-allow), email signup, and [logical replication](/docs/introduction/logical-replication).
 We also announced [SOC 2 Type 2](https://neon.tech/blog/soc2-type2) compliance.

-- In the fourth quarter of 2023, we added support for the Asia Pacific (Sydney) region, [Branch Restore](/docs/guides/branch-restore) with Time Travel Assist, and new [Pricing](https://neon.tech/pricing) plans.
+- In the fourth quarter of 2023, we added support for the AWS Asia Pacific (Sydney) region, [Branch Restore](/docs/guides/branch-restore) with Time Travel Assist, and new [Pricing](https://neon.tech/pricing) plans.

 - On April 15th, 2024, Neon announced [General Availability](https://neon.tech/blog/neon-ga).